US Supreme Court weighs NRA free speech fight with New York official | Law-Order

 The insurers agreed to stop selling NRA-endorsed products that New York considered illegal.
 The NRA's lawsuit, seeking unspecified monetary damages, accused Vullo of unlawfully retaliating against the group for its constitutionally protected gun rights advocacy by targeting it with an "implicit censorship regime."
 The suit alleged that the state's "blacklisting" campaign sought to deprive the NRA of basic financial services and threatened its advocacy work.

 The NRA originally also named Vullo's department and then-New York Governor Andrew Cuomo, a Democrat, as defendants but the case was subsequently narrowed.
 Vullo was sued in both her official and personal capacities.
-But the 2nd Circuit found that Vullo would be protected from suit under the legal defense of qualified immunity that shields officials from civil litigation in certain circumstances.
-The NRA is the largest and most powerful gun rights organization in the United States and has been instrumental in thwarting Democratic-backed gun restrictions in the U.S. Congress.
-The NRA is a nonprofit group organized under the laws of New York state, with its main offices in Virginia.
+The 2nd Circuit found that Vullo would be protected from suit under the legal defense of qualified immunity that shields officials from civil litigation in certain circumstances.
+The NRA, the largest and most powerful gun rights organization in the United States, has been instrumental in thwarting Democratic-backed gun restrictions in the U.S. Congress.
+It is a nonprofit group organized under the laws of New York state, with its main offices in Virginia.

 Its appeal heard Monday was the latest case to come before the Supreme Court involving the NRA, a group closely aligned with Republicans that has opposed gun control measures and backed pivotal lawsuits that have widened U.S. gun rights.
-Americans remain deeply divided over how to address firearms violence including frequent mass shootings even as the Supreme Court, which has a 6-3 conservative majority, has taken an expansive view of gun rights.
+The Supreme Court, which has a 6-3 conservative majority, has taken an expansive view of gun rights.

-The justices are expected to rule by the end of June in another important case testing the limits of government influence over speech.
-That case, which was also argued on Monday, involved a bid to prevent Biden's administration from encouraging social media platforms to remove or moderate content deemed objectionable or misinformation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)